 You can tell by just looking at the place that Knott is a higher breed of bar.
 Jutting from the side of a railway arch, it seems to have grown organically from its surroundings.
 There are beer adverts and gig posters in lieu of wallpaper and it’s also handily close to the ring road and Deansgate station, for those who like to work out escape plans.

 Mother Mac's is supposedly one of the most haunted pubs in Manchester, which is one of the many reasons a lot of punters are afraid to go in.
-That's a shame: brave the hostile entrance and realize this is a damn good pub and, once you’ve consumed a couple of pints in there, you’ll be treated like family by those that dwell within.
+That’s a shame: this is a damn good pub and, once you’ve consumed a couple of pints, you’ll be treated like family by those who dwell within.